wolfSSL/wolfKeyMgr/README.md

 This is a secure service for Key management based on ETSI Enterprise Transport Security specification.
 Provides middle-box decryption of TLS traffic.

-For a demo package showing use with Apache httpd and the wolfSSL sniffer please email facts@wolfssl.com.
+The library includes examples to demonstrate full passive decryption of an HTTPS server.
+We also have a demo package for Apache httpd available by request.

 ## Design